Utah Valley Wolverines: Soccer

-The men's and women's soccer team play at Clyde Field, and has seated over 2,800 fans.
+The men's and women's soccer team will play at UCCU Stadium, a new stadium build upon the existing Clyde Field, which will open for the 2025–26 season.
 The women's team were ranked 23rd nationally in 2015 for average attendance in the nation.
 They were also crowned the Western Athletic Conference (WAC) tournament champions that year, leading them to their first ever appearance in the NCAA tournament in school history.
 The men's team has also been growing over the years, having only become a part of the school in 2015.
 The men's team also took first place in the WAC just a year later in 2016.
+In the 2023–24 season, the women's team went 12-5-2 (6-0-1) and averaged 2.68 goals per game, fifth in the nation.

 Track and field

 The Track and Field team for Utah Valley competes at Hal Wing Track and Field.
 The Head coach of the track team is Scott Houle.
 Under Coach Houle the team has won 31 conference championships, had 12 second-place finishes, and he has won 31 coach of the year awards.
 The team has also had 28 individual NCAA Regional Qualifiers and had 51 Individual events qualified to the NCAA Regional Championships.
 There has also be 23 USTFCCCA All-Academic individuals as well.
 So far the track team has had 4 All-Americans, 3 in outdoor and 1 in indoor.